 Bake off - nominate a judge then challenge your friends and family to bake.
 The goods can be sold for a donation to Crisis.

 Gaming and livestreaming - Charity gaming events are a great way for you to have fun and raise some money at the same time.
-Find out more about our Crisis Countdown or start gaming for good on Justgiving or Tiltify.
+Find out more about our livestreaming for Crisis or start gaming for good on Justgiving or Tiltify.

 Dine off - reach new gastronomic heights and channel your competitive side by organising your own dine-off.
 Take turns hosting dinner parties and ask your friends to donate the value of the meal.